UNION FELLOWS PROGRAM OVERVIEW

-To be elected a Union Fellow is a special tribute for those who have made exceptional scientific contributions.
-Nominated Fellows must have attained acknowledged eminence in the Earth and space sciences.
+To be elected a Union Fellow is a tribute to those AGU members who have made exceptional contributions to Earth and space sciences as valued by their peers and vetted by section and focus group committees.
+Eligible Fellows nominees must have attained acknowledged eminence in the Earth and space sciences.
 Primary criteria for evaluation in scientific eminence are: (1) major breakthrough, (2) major discovery, (3) paradigm shift, and/or (4) sustained impact.

 Recipients of AGU Union medals and Ambassador awards are automatically conferred a Fellow if they are not already an elected AGU Fellow.